ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * The authentication credential CRED\_R indicated by the message field ID\_CRED\_R is AUTH\_CRED\_RS.

-### EDHOC message\_3 {#m_3}
+### EDHOC message\_3

 The processing of EDHOC message\_3 is specified in {{Section 5.4 of RFC9528}} with the following additions:

 * The authentication credential CRED\_I indicated by the message field ID\_CRED\_I is AUTH\_CRED\_C.

-* C MUST include either of the EAD items EAD\_ACCESS\_TOKEN or EAD\_SESSION\_ID in EAD\_3.
+* According to this profile, one of the EAD items EAD\_ACCESS\_TOKEN or EAD\_SESSION\_ID MUST be included in EAD\_3.

 * If EAD\_3 includes the EAD item EAD\_ACCESS\_TOKEN then RS MUST ensure that the included access token is valid.
-If EAD\_3 includes the EAD item EAD\_SESSION\_ID then RS MUST ensure that the access token associated to the included session_id is valid.
+If EAD\_3 includes the EAD item EAD\_SESSION\_ID then RS MUST ensure that the access token associated with the included session_id and with the AUTH_CRED_C used in the EDHOC session is valid.
 The validation follows the procedure specified in {{rs-c}}.
 If such a process fails, RS MUST reply to C with an EDHOC error message with ERR\_CODE = 1 (see {{Section 6 of RFC9528}}), and it MUST abort the EDHOC session.

 RS MUST have successfully validated the access token before completing the EDHOC session.
 If completed successfully, then the EDHOC session is associated with both the access token and the pair (session_id, AUTH_CRED_C).
 Any previous EDHOC session associated with the same access token and with the same pair (session_id, AUTH_CRED_C) MUST be deleted.
-The OSCORE Security Context derived from that EDHOC session MUST also be deleted.
+The OSCORE Security Context derived from that EDHOC session MUST also be aborted.

 Editor's note: Instead of ERR\_CODE = 1, consider to use ERR\_CODE = 3 "Access Denied"  defined in draft-ietf-lake-authz

 ## Reverse Message Flow {#reverse}

-TODO
+This section details the case where the EDHOC reverse message flow is used (see {{Section A.2.2 of RFC9528}}), i.e., where C = R and RS = I.

+Consistent with the reverse message flow, C sends a trigger message, EDHOC message\_2 and (optionally) EDHOC message\_4 to RS as CoAP POST requests.
+RS sends EDHOC message\_1 and EDHOC message\_3 as 2.04 (Changed) CoAP responses.

+According to this profile, one of the EAD items EAD\_ACCESS\_TOKEN or EAD\_SESSION\_ID MAY be included either in EAD\_2 or EAD\_4.
+If EAD\_2 and EAD\_4 contain either EAD\_ACCESS\_TOKEN or EAD\_SESSION\_ID then the EDHOC session MUST be aborted.

+RS MUST have successfully validated the access token before completing the EDHOC session.
+If completed successfully, then the EDHOC session is associated with both the access token and the pair (session_id, AUTH_CRED_C).
+Any previous EDHOC session associated with the same access token and with the same pair (session_id, AUTH_CRED_C) MUST be deleted.
+The OSCORE Security Context derived from that EDHOC session MUST also be aborted.

+Specific instructions for the different messages are included in the following subsections.

+### Trigger Message

+As specified in {{Section A.2.2 of RFC9528}}, the trigger message consists of C making an empty POST request to the EDHOC resource at RS, intended to trigger a response containing EDHOC message_1.

+### EDHOC message\_1

+The processing of EDHOC message\_1 is specified in {{Section 5.2 of RFC9528}}.

+### EDHOC message\_2

+The processing of EDHOC message\_2 is specified in {{Section 5.3 of RFC9528}} with the following additions:

+* The authentication credential CRED\_R indicated by the message field ID\_CRED\_R is AUTH\_CRED\_C.

+* If EAD\_2 includes the EAD item EAD\_ACCESS\_TOKEN then RS MUST ensure that the included access token is valid.
+If EAD\_2 includes the EAD item EAD\_SESSION\_ID then RS MUST ensure that the access token associated with the included session_id and with the AUTH_CRED_C used in the EDHOC session is valid.
+The validation follows the procedure specified in {{rs-c}}.
+If such a process fails, RS MUST reply to C with an EDHOC error message with ERR\_CODE = 1 (see {{Section 6 of RFC9528}}), and it MUST abort the EDHOC session.

+### EDHOC message\_3

+The processing of EDHOC message\_3 is specified in {{Section 5.4 of RFC9528}} with the following additions:

+* The authentication credential CRED\_I indicated by the message field ID\_CRED\_I is AUTH\_CRED\_RS.

+### EDHOC message\_4

+The processing of EDHOC message\_4 is specified in {{Section 5.5 of RFC9528}} with the following additions:

+* If EAD\_4 includes the EAD item EAD\_ACCESS\_TOKEN then RS MUST ensure that the included access token is valid.
+If EAD\_4 includes the EAD item EAD\_SESSION\_ID then RS MUST ensure that the access token associated to the included session_id and AUTH_CRED_C is valid.
+The validation follows the procedure specified in {{rs-c}}.
+If such a process fails, RS MUST reply to C with an EDHOC error message with ERR\_CODE = 1 (see {{Section 6 of RFC9528}}), and it MUST abort the EDHOC session.

+Editor's note: Instead of ERR\_CODE = 1, consider to use ERR\_CODE = 3 "Access Denied"  defined in draft-ietf-lake-authz

 ## OSCORE Security Context {#oscore-security-context}